walles/catiplicator/README.md

 * Add random challenges
 * Show toast with correct or wrong
 * Accept result when enough digits typed, no need for pressing Return
+* Add a level-starting screen with a start button